google/prefab/docs/index.md

 ## Usage

 Note: The Android Gradle Plugin natively supports Prefab packages.
-See TODO for more information.
+See the [New Features in Android Studio] page for more information.

+[New Features in Android Studio]: https://developer.android.com/studio/preview/features#native-dependencies

 Prefab is a command line tool the operates on the packages described in this document.
 At least one package path must be given, and each package path should point to the directory structure described in [Package Structure](#package-structure).

-TODO: Improve usage message.

 ```text
 Usage: prefab [OPTIONS] PACKAGE_PATH...